 Under Swiss law and pursuant to the resolution by the extraordinary shareholders' meeting held on April 27, 2018, our existing shareholders are entitled to statutory pre-emptive subscription rights to subscribe for the Offered Shares in proportion to their existing shareholdings.
-As a result, we will commence, concurrently with the Public Offering, a pre-emptive subscription rights offering to our Record Shareholders, who will have the opportunity to subscribe for up to 8,500,000 Offered Shares on a pro rata basis at the Offering Price.
-Offered Shares for which our Record Shareholders exercise their pre-emptive subscription rights will not be available for allocation in the Public Offering.
+As a result, we commenced, concurrently with the Public Offering, a pre-emptive subscription rights offering to our Record Shareholders, who had the opportunity to subscribe for up to 8,500,000 Offered Shares on a pro rata basis at the Offering Price.
+Offered Shares for which our Record Shareholders exercised their pre-emptive subscription rights, if any, have not been available for allocation in the Public Offering.

-Each Record Shareholder will be entitled to one pre-emptive subscription right for each existing common share held by such Record Shareholder after the close of trading on The Nasdaq Global Market on July 2, 2018.
-Accordingly, such Record Shareholder may, during the subscription period described below, subscribe for one Offered Share for every 6.74 pre-emptive subscription rights held by such Record Shareholder.
+Each Record Shareholder was entitled to one pre-emptive subscription right for each existing common share held by such Record Shareholder after the close of trading on The Nasdaq Global Market on July 2, 2018.
+Accordingly, such Record Shareholder had the right, during the subscription period described below, to subscribe for one Offered Share for every 6.74 pre-emptive subscription rights held by such Record Shareholder.

-Record Shareholders may exercise their pre-emptive subscription rights to acquire the Offered Shares during the subscription period from 4:00 p.m.
+Record Shareholders had the opportunity to exercise their pre-emptive subscription rights to acquire the Offered Shares during the subscription period from 4:00 p.m.
 (New York City time) on July 17, 2018 to 4:00 p.m.
 (New York City time) on July 18, 2018.
-Record Shareholders must exercise their pre-emptive subscription rights before the end of such subscription period.
-We reserve the right to suspend or extend the subscription period for the First Rights Offering.
+Record Shareholders had to exercise their pre-emptive subscription rights before the end of such subscription period.
+We reserved the right to suspend or extend the subscription period for the First Rights Offering.

-Any pre-emptive subscription rights that have not been validly exercised prior to the end of the subscription period will expire and become null and void without compensation.
-The underwriters may withdraw, cancel or modify any orders of a Record Shareholder who has elected to participate in the First Rights Offering if such shareholder, or its bank, broker or other intermediary, respectively, does not have a brokerage account with the underwriters or any of their affiliates which prevents the ability of the underwriters to timely verify the eligibility of such Record Shareholder or to execute the order from such Record Shareholder.
-Each exercise of pre-emptive subscription rights in the First Rights Offering will be effective at the Offering Price, is irrevocable and may not be cancelled, modified, rescinded or withdrawn.
-We will accept subscriptions for whole Offered Shares only and will round down any subscription submitted for fractional Offered Shares to the nearest whole number of Offered Shares.
+Any pre-emptive subscription rights that were not validly exercised prior to the end of the subscription period expired and have become null and void without compensation.
+The underwriters may withdraw, cancel or modify any orders of a Record Shareholder who elected to participate in the First Rights Offering if such shareholder, or its bank, broker or other intermediary, respectively, does not have a brokerage account with the underwriters or any of their affiliates which prevents the ability of the underwriters to timely verify the eligibility of such Record Shareholder or to execute the order from such Record Shareholder.
+Each exercise of pre-emptive subscription rights in the First Rights Offering, if any, is effective at the Offering Price, is irrevocable and may not be cancelled, modified, rescinded or withdrawn.
+We accepted subscriptions for whole Offered Shares only and rounded down any subscription submitted for fractional Offered Shares to the nearest whole number of Offered Shares.

-Our Record Shareholders will also have pre-emptive subscription rights, and the opportunity to exercise such pre-emptive subscription rights during the subscription period for the First Rights Offering, with respect to the Option Shares that are available to the underwriters under the option described herein.
-New shareholders that purchase common shares in the Public Offering will neither have pre-emptive subscription rights with respect to the Option Shares to be sold pursuant to the option by the underwriters nor in the Second Rights Offering.
+Our Record Shareholders also had pre-emptive subscription rights, and the opportunity to exercise such pre-emptive subscription rights during the subscription period for the First Rights Offering, with respect to the Option Shares that are available to the underwriters under the option described herein.
+New shareholders that purchase common shares in the Public Offering neither have pre-emptive subscription rights with respect to the Option Shares to be sold pursuant to the option by the underwriters nor will have pre-emptive subscription rights in the Second Rights Offering.

-The pre-emptive subscription rights will not be listed on any securities exchange or tradeable.
+The pre-emptive subscription rights have neither been listed on any securities exchange nor were tradeable.

-Any eligible Record Shareholder interested in participating in the First Rights Offering should direct the bank, broker or other intermediary administering its securities account to which such eligible Record Shareholder's existing common shares are credited to contact the Syndicate Department of Jefferies LLC by calling +1 (212) 284-2342 prior to the expiration of the subscription period and indicate how many pre-emptive subscription rights such Record Shareholder wishes to exercise.
+Any eligible Record Shareholder interested in participating in the First Rights Offering should have directed the bank, broker or other intermediary administering its securities account to which such eligible Record Shareholder's existing common shares are credited to contact the Syndicate Department of Jefferies LLC by calling +1 (212) 284-2342 prior to the expiration of the subscription period and indicated how many pre-emptive subscription rights such Record Shareholder wishes to exercise.